Renting in Singapore

 These short term accommodation types have facilities like a gymnasium, a swimming pool, car park, tennis courts, security and housekeeping service, laundry, etc. They fall in between a hotel and a private house.

 Singapore boasts a number of very attractive service apartments, from budget to exquisite.
 Please fill out this inquiry form to let us know your wants and needs.
-I'll reply to you within one business day.
+We'll reply to you within one business day.

 Black and whites